 I am also keeping an active collaboration with UiT- The Arctic University of Norway where I completed my doctoral degree by working on a project investigating dative alternation and object shift in Norwegian in collaboration with Merete Anderssen.

-I have a BA in Anthropology and an MA in Linguistic Science, both from Alma Mater Studiorum the University of Bologna (Italy), and I have completed my doctorate at UiT.
+I have a BA in Anthropology and an MA in Linguistic Science, both from Alma Mater Studiorum the University of Bologna (Italy), and I have completed my doctorate at UiT- The Arctic University of Norway.
 You can download my full CV here.

 In my PhD project “ Ditransitive structures in Croatian adult and child language: the role of animacy and givenness” I investigated how Croatian children acquire the possible word orders of dative alternation (Direct Object-Indirect Object/Indirect Object-Direct Object).
 Since Croatian has relatively free word order, another goal of this project was to understand what role givenness plays in structuring the information, how children use the various forms since all of them are possible but not equally appropriate in every context, and how this influences the choice of the form of the two objects (NP, Pronoun, or Clitic).
 The dissertation was article-based and it spurted four papers, all of which are available in the Publications section.

-Other than a Linguist, I am a mum of a lovely three-year-old boy; I enjoy baking and playing board games.
+Other than a Linguist, I am a mum of a lovely four-year-old boy and a baby girl; I enjoy baking and playing board games.